Filipinos (snack food)

 Filipinos is a Spanish cookie brand, characterized by its crunchy texture and chocolate coating.
 Currently, Filipinos is a brand under the company Artiach.
 The brand is sold in over 40 countries, some being Portugal, Finland, Sweden, the Netherlands and Morocco.
 In the Philippines, the cookies are sold under the brand name Chiquilin.

 Variations

 There are several versions of Filipinos: white chocolate, dark chocolate, or milk chocolate and flavors such as salted caramel, red berries, and speculoos.

 Filipinos has also introduced new flavors and limited editions.
-Some examples being Black Cookie and a collaboration with Dinosaurus, another Adam Foods brand, which combines Filipinos’ white chocolate with the flavor of Dinosaurus cookies.
+Some examples include Black Cookie and a collaboration with Dinosaurus (another Adam Foods brand), which combines Filipinos’ white chocolate with the flavor of Dinosaurus cookies.

 History

 These cookies are produced by Artiach.
 It was founded in the early 20th century in the Ribera de Deusto by brothers Gerardo and Gabriel Artiach Astegui, the company later moved its production to Orozko.

 In 2012, Artiach became part of Adam Foods.